bgabbasov/menta-0.3/doc/informal/way2Think.md

 The Way2Think is the workflow that could be represented as [SemanticNetwork](knowledge.md).
 There are two types of Way2Think: basic and compound.
 Basic Way2Think listed above are implemented directly in the System, compounds are created combining [Critics](critics.md), [Selectors](selector.md), and other Way2Think.

+## Goal based Way2Think

+The other way to crate the Way2Think is use SemanticNetwork of goals where each node is implemented as Critics -> Selector -> Way2Think(Basic) sequence.